ascoarchitect/multi-cloud-architecture/aiml-and-generativeai/README.md

 # AI/ML and Generative AI
 ## Introduction

 In today's fast-paced, data-driven world, the fusion of Machine Learning (ML) and Artificial Intelligence (AI) has become a game-changer across diverse sectors.
-But within this realm of technological innovation, lies an even more potent force - Generative AI.
+But within this realm of technological innovation, lies an even more disruptive technology - Generative AI.

 ML and AI have already proven their worth in optimising processes, predicting outcomes and automating tasks.
 However, Generative AI takes this a step further by not just understanding patterns but creating new content, solutions, and possibilities.